alexbasista/terraform-tfe-workspacer/README.md

 ```

 #### Custom Permissions
-The `custom_team_access` input variable accepts a map of objects; in this case each object being five key/value pairs of custom permissions levels.
-The way the TFE provider and API work, all five of the key/value pairs must be specified together when using.
+The `custom_team_access` input variable accepts a map of objects whereby each object represents a set of custom team permission levels.
+The object key is the existing Team name.
+The way the TFE provider and API currently work, all five of the object attributes must be specified together when using.

 ```hcl
   custom_team_access = {